AnaghaGhewari/Vital-Guard/README.md

 ### 🌸 Built by Anagha Ghewari

-*"Learning by building, one commit at a time."* 🚀
+*"Learning backend engineering by building real-world systems one commit at a time."*

+🚀 FastAPI • PostgreSQL • JWT • AI/ML

 </div>